Antimicrobial therapy of native valve endocarditis

 - Duke University Medical Center

 Bactericidal agents are necessary for effective treatment of endocarditis.
 Therefore, antimicrobial therapy should be dosed to optimize sustained bactericidal serum concentrations throughout as much of the dosing interval as possible.
-In vitro determination of the minimum inhibitory concentration (MIC) should be performed routinely.
+In vitro determination of the minimum inhibitory concentration should be performed routinely.

 For acutely ill patients with signs and symptoms strongly suggestive of IE, empiric therapy may be necessary.
 Such empiric therapy should be administered ONLY after at least two (preferably three) sets of blood cultures have been obtained from separate venipunctures and ideally spaced over 30 to 60 minutes.